pyvista/pyvista-tutorial/README.md

 ### Tutorial Prerequisites.

 We see this tutorial catering to anyone who wants to visualize data in any domain, and this ranges from basic Python users to advanced power users.
+In fact, our tutorial instructors and community members are involved in any domain.

 1. Basic knowledge of Python to get started.
 Be able to install jupyterlab on your machine and be up and running.
 2. Intermediate users will want to be familiar with [NumPy](https://numpy.org/) and other libraries that are compatible with PyVista, like  [trimesh](https://trimsh.org/examples.html) or [meshio](https://github.com/nschloe/meshio).